wzzrd/aap_demo_builder/README.md

     `hub_db_pw` for the application and database passwords.
 Easiest is to create it as `group_vars/all/vault.yml`.

-Note: the default plan users the same storage pool ('default') for all 6 VMs.
+Note: the default plan uses the same storage pool ('default') for all 6 VMs.
 That is a lot to stomach for most storage devices.
 If you have more than one disk, consider creating a storage pool on it and spreading your VMs over multiple pools.